numen-0/mr.sheep/README.md

 3. compare it with expected output
 4. done

-do to run tests
+to run the tests, do:
 ```bash
 python ./test.py
 ```

-do to update expected output
+to update expected output, do:
 ```bash
 python ./test.py -d
 ```